jkmoha1/attendance-management-system/README.md

 # 📘 Attendance Management System — Project Documentation

-> This repository currently contains an Eclipse workspace dump rather than a clean, standalone app.
-To make it easy to understand, run, and extend, this README provides a **complete, implementation-ready plan** including the **ER diagram, class diagram, database schema, and suggested project structure**.
-You can adopt this as-is and progressively align your codebase to it.

----

 ## 🔍 High-Level Overview

 A web-based system to manage attendance for students/employees.
 Key personas: